 How does it work?

-the data traffic will be routed via high capacity dedicated fibre lines to UKB Networks data centres.
+the data traffic will be routed via high capacity dedicated fibre lines to UK Broadband data

 Each aerial will face the nearest base station to receive superfast broadband and access to the internet.